 Whole-genome genotyping enables interrogation of SNPs and other variants across the entire genome, providing researchers with the most comprehensive view of genomic variation.Learn More

-Targeted genotyping enables researchers to focus time, effort, and resources on a specific region of the genome, often with higher coverage.Learn More
+Targeted genotyping enables researchers to focus time, effort, and resources on analyzing SNPs and other variants in a specific genomic region of interest, often with higher coverage.Learn More

 Custom options allow researchers to focus on specific regions of the genome or to perform studies on regions or organisms for which standard products are not available.Learn More